gkjohnson/webgl-gpu-power-estimation-data/README.md

 # webgl-gpu-power-estimation-data

 Repository of data scraped from various GPU benchmark websites and associated scripts that can be used with the [webgl-gpu-power-estimation](https://github.com/gkjohnson/webgl-gpu-power-estimation/) module.
-GPU benchmark and spec information scraped from
+GPU benchmark and spec information scraped from:

 - [videocardbenchmark.net](https://www.videocardbenchmark.net/GPU_mega_page.html)
 - [techpowerup.com](https://www.techpowerup.com/gpu-specs/)